Team

 Peter Smalley is proud to lead the Music and Performing Arts Trust as its Chief Executive.
 Originally a trumpet player, composer and educator, he came to work in the county in 1993 as Head of Brass, and is still here.

-As lead partner of the Northamptonshire and Rutland Music Education Hub, NMPAT employs over 200 teachers and music facilitators.
+As lead partner of the Northamptonshire and Rutland Music Hub, NMPAT employs over 200 teachers and music facilitators.
 Here, you will find some members of the leadership and administrative teams, who are based at our site on the Kettering Road, Northampton.

 Read Biography